scheperdion/Software-Product-Lines/README.md

 Explain your design decisions.
 In particular, explain your decision regarding global parameters vs. parameter passing.
 ```
-5. We use parameter passing to be able to test the parts of the chat application better.
+5. We use global parameters because the configuration is needed in many different parts of the system.

 ```
 Explain how the feature selection works from the user perspective.
 Is there a risk of invalid